 "Section 47-3-980.
-(A) It is unlawful for a person to intentionally misrepresent an animal in his possession as his service animal or service animal-in-training for the purpose of obtaining any right or privilege provided to a disabled person if the person knows that the animal in his possession is not a service animal or service animal-in-training.
+(A) It is unlawful for a person to intentionally misrepresent an animal in his possession as a service animal or service animal-in-training for the purpose of obtaining any right or privilege provided to a disabled person if the person knows that the animal in his possession is not a service animal or service animal-in-training.

-(1) for a first offense, an amount not less than three hundred fifty dollars and not more than one thousand dollars;
+(1) for a first offense, an amount not more than two hundred fifty dollars;

 (C) Inquiries made in order to investigate and enforce the provisions of this section are limited to those inquiries allowed by the Department of Justice pursuant to 28 C.F.R.
 Section 36.302.